mail2mrcm/springboot-microservices/README.md

 - Student can make payment of the fees.

 - ## Technology stack
-Hare, I have used spring boot framework to implement "School Managment Software" by considering above design patterns.
+Here, I have used spring boot framework to implement "School Managment Software" by considering above design patterns.
 Below are the technology stacks involved:
   - java 17 (JDK 17)
   - Spring Boot 3.1.3
   - Spring Cloud 2022.0.4